Fes Fes-meknes, Morocco Travel Guide

 Fes's nightlife is generally subdued and centered around cultural adventures or hotel venues.

-The nightlife of Fes is quite scarce in terms of traditional nightclubs or dance venues.
+Nightlife in Fes is very limited in terms of traditional nightclubs or dance venues.
 Most late-night entertainment is within hotel bars.

-Restaurants in the medina generally close by 10-11 PM.
-Some cafes in the Ville Nouvelle have later hours, a relaxed environment for conversation.
+Restaurants in the medina generally close by 10-23:00.
+Some coffee shops in the Ville Nouvelle have later hours, a relaxed environment for conversation.

-Fes does not have designated bar districts or organized pub crawls.
+Fes does not have designated bar districts or planned bar hops.
 Alcohol availability is generally limited to larger hotels and some upscale restaurants.

 When navigating the medina at night, stick to well-lit main trails or arrange for your riad to meet you at the closest accessible gate.